ChloeL19/CNN-pset/README.md

 However, you will still need to decide on a few key arguments:

-* Batch_size: how many training examples do you want to send through the model at once?
+* Batch_size: how many training examples do you want to send through the model at once?Large batch sizes often speed up the training process, but they also take up more memory and computational power.
+What’s more, using batch sizes that are too large have been known to inhibit the performances of neural networks. [https://arxiv.org/abs/1609.04836]
 * Epochs: how many times do you want to feed the entire training data set through the model?
+Accuracy results should improve each time you run through another epoch, but there is a point at which the improvements diminish.
+By graphing the error and accuracy of the network, it becomes easier to see whether training more will bring significant gains.

 We recommend also feeding the validation_data argument into the fit() function, so that you can see how the model performs on data its never seen before at every epoch.
 (You will want to set validation_data equal to the X_test and Y_test datasets.)